 Easy & Authentic Ponzu Sauce Recipe

-Featuring its refreshing sour flavor and taste, “Ponzu (ポン酢)” is a sauce that represents Japan, made from soy sauce, mirin, and citrus fruit juice such as Sudachi, Yuzu, and bitter oranges.
+Featuring its refreshing sour taste, “Ponzu (ポン酢)” is a sauce that represents Japan made from soy sauce, mirin, and citrus fruit juice such as sudachi, yuzu, or bitter orange.

-In fact, when cold tofu or a fresh vegetable salad is served as a side dish at home, I often eat them with Ponzu sauce.
+In fact, when side dishes such as cold tofu and fresh vegetable salad are served at home, I often eat them with Ponzu sauce.

-In recent years, a wide range of Ponzu sauces with unique flavors is available at supermarkets in Japan.
+In recent years, Ponzu sauces with unique flavors have come out in Japan.
 As I am fond of new things, it is fun for me to try those newly released Ponzu sauces.

 |Kikkoman Ponzu Sauce||Yamasa Kombu Ponzu Jure|

-In addition, dipping in Ponzu sauce, we sometimes enjoy Sashimi, Shabu Shabu, Jiaozi, or Yu-Dofu, and some Japanese like to create a new seasoning by combining Ponzu sauce with other seasonings like mayonnaise.
+Also, some people like to create a new seasoning by combining Ponzu sauce with other seasonings like mayonnaise.

 Actually, Ponzu sauce is relatively easy to make.
 As an example, with this recipe, you can effortlessly make an authentic Japanese-style Ponzu sauce.

-- Put soy sauce, mirin, and citrus fruit juice together in a bowl.
-The amount of mirin depends on your preference
+- Put the soy sauce, mirin, and citrus fruit juice in a bowl.
+The amount of mirin depends on your preference.

-- Add dried bonito flakes and Kombu seaweed to the bowl
+- Add the dried bonito flakes and Kombu seaweed to the bowl.

 - 24 hours later, strain the sauce; filter out the bonito flakes and Kombu seaweed

-- Ready to use.
+- Now it is ready to use.
 Enjoy the Ponzu sauce!

-- If you don’t like the alcohol contained in mirin, vaporize it by heating the rice wine before making the sauce.
+- If you don’t like the alcohol contained in mirin, vaporize it by heating mirin before making the sauce.